The Bankrate promise

 Below are some key statistics about how federal loan forgiveness programs have impacted borrowers over time.

-- From August 2020 through December 2021, nearly 60 percent of federal borrowers were in active deferment due to the payment pause.
+- When the payment pause ended last October, only 60 percent of federal student loan borrowers made a payment by mid-November.
+From August 2020 through December 2021, nearly 60 percent of federal borrowers were in active deferment due to the payment pause.

 - 98 percent of PSLF applications submitted between Nov.
 9, 2020, and Sept.
 30, 2021, failed to meet requirements for forgiveness.